 Easily access native device features

 Capacitor apps access native and web features using a series of platform APIs (AKA plugins).
-While the base Capacitor experience includes a series of core plugins, along with OSS contributed plugins, you can easily add your own custom device functionality by writing a plugin of your own.
+While the base Capacitor experience includes a series of core plugins, along with open-source plugin contributions, you can easily add your own custom device functionality by writing a plugin of your own.

-Using Capacitor, developers can build one cross-platform app and target a single set of APIs regardless of the platform the app is running on, as opposed to managing multiple APIs for each target platform.
-As illustrated in the code example, accessing the camera uses the same code on iOS/Android as it does on Electron and on the web.
+Using Capacitor, developers can build one app and target a single set of APIs regardless of the platform the app is running on, as opposed to managing multiple APIs for each target platform.
+As illustrated in the code example above, accessing the camera uses the same code on iOS/Android as it does on Electron and on the web.

 When to Use Capacitor